Cheap Travel Tips for Berlin: Tours, transport, where to stay, cheap food and drinks

 When you are travelling in Berlin, accommodation will be the bulk of your expenses – so it is important to find a way to cut down these costs.

 Berlin has a number of good quality youth hostels that offer a cheap and comfortable place to stay.
-Hostels also offer the advantage of a kitchen, so that you can buy food cheaply and cook your own meals – as well as a social atmosphere that makes it a lot easier to make new friends while travelling.
+Hostels also offer the advantage of a kitchen, so that you can buy food cheaply and cook your own meals – as well as a social atmosphere that makes it a lot easier to make new friends while traveling.
 Many of the Berlin hostels offer prices under €20.
+We rate Berlin as one of the best destinations for solo travelers.

 Here are some examples of cheap hostels in Berlin: